aStudyingTurtle/redicat/README.md

 ## Performance Notes
 - **UMI String Interning (New):** Identical UMI sequences are deduplicated in memory using `Arc<str>`, reducing memory footprint by 50-70% for datasets with repetitive UMIs at high-depth positions.
 - **Adaptive HashMap Capacity (New):** Hash maps dynamically adjust their initial capacity based on chunk characteristics (high-depth vs normal), preventing over-allocation while maintaining performance.
-- **Channel backpressure (New):** `bam2mtx`'s crossbeam queue now guarantees at least 512 buffered chunks and relies on adaptive backoff polling, keeping producers responsive while avoiding send-side blocking.
+- **Parallel sparse reduction (New):** `bam2mtx` merges per-thread chunk outputs with a lock-free sparse assembler, so CSR materialisation scales with core count without staging everything in a single consumer thread.
 - **Aggressive Triplet Spilling (New):** The streaming matrix builder now uses a lower spill threshold (100K triplets, minimum 50K cap) to flush data to disk more frequently, dramatically reducing peak memory usage during large conversions.
 - **Depth-cap awareness (New):** `bulk` now marks any site whose filtered depth reaches the configured maximum as `NEAR_MAX_DEPTH`, complementing the existing 1% proximity heuristic and making depth clipping visible downstream.
 - **Streaming CSR materialisation (New):** Triplet runs are merged with a heap-based iterator that deduplicates row/column pairs on the fly, so final layer construction stays parallel-friendly and never loads all triplets into RAM at once.
 - **Enhanced Chunk Monitoring (New):** Each chunk logs position count, high-depth site count, and total weight, providing visibility into workload characteristics and helping diagnose memory-intensive regions.
 - **Reader pooling:** Each worker thread checks out an `IndexedReader` from a pool, avoiding reopen/seek penalties when iterating across genomic tiles.
-- **Triplet batching:** Sparse matrices are assembled from thread-local batches of `(row, col, value)` triplets, eliminating cross-thread contention, and the streaming writer drains them via bounded channels to keep peak memory low.
+- **Triplet batching:** Sparse matrices are assembled from thread-local batches of `(row, col, value)` triplets, eliminating cross-thread contention, and the final merge operates fully in parallel without an intermediate channel stage.
-- **Adaptive chunking:** Dual CLI knobs (`--chunksize` for the depth-weighted standard loci budget and `--chunk-size-max-depth` for hotspot batch caps, now defaulting to 1) govern the parallel granularity for `bam2mtx` (and the batch size for AnnData writes), while the refactored `ParGranges` scheduler flattens tiles into a single Rayon queue so `bulk` honors `--chunksize` without serial bottlenecks.
+- **Adaptive chunking:** Dual CLI knobs (`--chunksize` for the depth-weighted standard loci budget and `--chunk-size-max-depth` for hotspot batch caps, now defaulting to 15) govern the parallel granularity for `bam2mtx` (and the batch size for AnnData writes), while the refactored `ParGranges` scheduler flattens tiles into a single Rayon queue so `bulk` honors `--chunksize` without serial bottlenecks.
 - **Chunk-level fetch & depth guards:** `bam2mtx` batches contiguous sites per contig, records observed depth, and—in `--two-pass` mode—relies on a first-pass `bulk` run capped at `--max-depth 8000` plus in-run pileup guards to prune oversaturated loci before dense pileups reach the matrix stage.
 - **Progress-aware logging:** Chunk processors emit periodic `%` complete + ETA updates plus detailed per-chunk statistics so multi-hour conversions remain easy to follow from the console.